segmentio/segment-docs/templates/partners/direct-destination.md

 Segment sends Track calls to YOURINTEGRATION as a `track` event.

----

-> Congratulations! 🎉 You’ve finished the documentation for your Segment integration.
+> (delete after reading) Congratulations! 🎉 You’ve finished the documentation for your Segment integration.
 If there’s any additional information or nuance which did not fit in the above template and that you want to share with our mutual customers, feel free to include these as a separate section for us to review.
 If not, you may now submit this doc to our team via your designated Slack Channel and we’ll respond with updates when  we publish it and your integration!